 Cozy up in your favorite new speakeasy under Main Street's Bodega

-Within an unassuming Bodega on downtown's Main Street, you can get permission from the attendant (or call ahead to reserve) and be guided down a hidden staircase to a subterranean speakeasy.
+Within an unassuming Bodega on downtown's Main Street, you can get permission from the attendant (or call ahead to reserve) and be guided down a hidden staircase to The Rest, a subterranean speakeasy.
 The dim lighting, curious décor, and damn-fine drink menu will make anyone's Friday night.
 Add their fantastic comfort-food-inspired food menu to the mix, and you'll never want to leave.
 (Beer-can chicken or shepherd's pie?
 Maybe both.)

 Dance the night away at The Sun Trapp